-- Learning Resource Center Loan Agreement (Appendix A) - Organization Chart CONAHP (Appendix B) - Organization Chart Simulation Program (Appendix C) - Simulation Contract and Confidentiality Agreement (Appendix D) - Simulation Laboratory Guidelines (Appendix E)
+- Learning Resource Center Loan Agreement (Appendix A) - Organization Chart CONHS (Appendix B) - Organization Chart Simulation Program (Appendix C) - Simulation Contract and Confidentiality Agreement (Appendix D) - Simulation Laboratory Guidelines (Appendix E)

-I. INTRODUCTION & GENERAL SIMULATION PROGRAM POLICIES
+Section 1: INTRODUCTION & GENERAL SIMULATION PROGRAM POLICIES

-A. Introduction/Philosophy
+1.1.
+Introduction/Philosophy

-Over the past 15 years, the UL Lafayette Department of Nursing has expanded its use of simulation as a means of preparing nurses for safe, effective and efficient practice in an increasingly complex healthcare environment.
-Simulation helps students develop and hone knowledge, skills and abilities and bridges the gap between classroom and real-life clinical practice.
-It is a valuable tool for providing students with exposure to diversity, high-risk, low-volume events and interprofessional learning experiences.
-The Department of Nursing is committed to providing the necessary infrastructure for ensuring quality evidence-based simulation education.
+Over the past 20 years, the UL Lafayette LHC Group · Myers School of Nursing has expanded its use of simulation to prepare nurses for safe, effective, and efficient practice in an increasingly complex healthcare environment.
+Simulation helps students develop and hone knowledge, skills, and abilities and bridges the gap between the classroom and real-life clinical practice.
+It is a valuable tool for providing students with exposure to diversity, high-risk, low-volume events, and interprofessional learning experiences.
+The School of Nursing is committed to providing the necessary infrastructure for ensuring quality evidence-based simulation education.

-B. Department of Nursing & Simulation Mission Summary
+1.2.
+School of Nursing & Simulation Mission Summary

-Faculty in the Department of Nursing seek to promote, expand and validate scientific knowledge and evidence-based practice to advance health.
-The department provides an atmosphere of scholarly inquiry, an appreciation of professional values, inter-professional collaboration and active community service.
+Faculty in the LHC Group · Myers School of Nursing seek to promote, expand, and validate scientific knowledge and evidence-based practice to advance health.
+The School of Nursing provides an atmosphere of scholarly inquiry, an appreciation of professional values, interprofessional collaboration, and active community service.

-C. Simulation Program Mission
+1.3.
+Simulation Program Mission

-The mission of the Simulation Program is to fully integrate best practices in simulation education and research in support of curricula which are research- and evidence-based.
+The mission of the Nursing Simulation Program is to integrate best practices in simulation education and research to support curricula that focus on improving patient outcomes and fostering a culture of learning and development, ultimately contributing to the advancement of nursing practice and healthcare.

-D. Simulation Program Vision
+1.4.
+Simulation Program Vision